zachwill/smsified/README.md

 Usage
 -----

-Make sure to set the following environment variables.
+Make sure to set the following environment variables to reduce the preliminary, boilerplate setup.

 ```
 export SMS_USER=smsified_username